 - The prices at Patagonia won’t feel like a bargain, but it’s the best quality around, with great eco-cred—these are the ultimate hand-me-downs.
 And, you can find some deals on their worn wear site.
 They’ll also repair and, often, replace damaged clothing to keep it out of landfills.
 Check Patagonia Web Specials for deals, too.

 - REI is another high quality gear source who is committed to making the world a better place with great gear and the #Optoact and #Optoutside movements.
 REI has a used gear section, too.
-Check out their Cyber Week deals, good through Dec 8.
+Check out their Cyber Week deals if you shop before Dec 6th.

 - Lands End—Solid quality gear, and often a sale or discount, including significant Cyber week deals.